gomods/athens/docs/content/maintainers/first-issue-template.md

 ### New to Athens?

-Link to contribution docs, slack etc.
+TODO: Link to contribution docs, slack etc.

 ### What needs to be done?